pjsdev/simplerpc/README.md

 `(connection, opcode, data)`

+#### Responses

+The server will either send a FAIL or OKAY response to each client RPC.

-**Responses**.
-Reserved for the protocol are the 'FAIL' and 'OKAY' messages.
-These are messages considered 'responses' to each client RPC made. **FAIL*** is a message notifying the client of a failed request (see exceptions above).
-It takes the form.
+**FAIL** is a message notifying the client of a failed request (see exceptions above); it takes the form.

 `FAIL{"reason": "FailureType", "message": "Some explanation"}`

-**OKAY** can be sent with arbitrary data from the server
+**OKAY** can be sent with arbitrary data from the server.

+`OKAY{}`

+Both these messages are used with a response callback queue in the client to allow for in context callback arguments to `client.rpc(...)`.
+One can also use a MessageHandler to capture all FAIL/OKAY messages as in the sample.

 ## Installation

-Clone the GIT repo and run `pip install .`
+Clone the GIT repo and run `pip install .` from the root

 ## TODO